1. Home

 Scenario dropdown combo box

-The Time Series Nodes dropdown combo box allows the user to select the time series node to display output results underneath it.
+The Time Series Nodes dropdown combo box allows the user to select which output results from time series node to display.
 The plot can display output results for multiple time series nodes at the same time.

 Time Series Nodes dropdown combo box